-Okay, maybe I’m sounding a little drastic, but Amazon’s recent advances has everyone talking.
+Okay, maybe I’m sounding a little drastic, but Amazon’s recent advances have everyone talking.
 We don’t believe that Amazon is going to take over the world anytime soon, but we do want to recognize the four power moves Amazon has made over the course of the past month.

 1. The Whole Foods Acquisition